caseman/planar/doc/source/bbox.rst

 "Hit" Testing
 -------------

-All closed shapes, including bounding boxes, have a ``contains_point()`` method for testing if a point is inside or outside of the shape.
+All closed shapes, including bounding boxes, have a :meth:`~planar.BoundingBox.contains_point()` method for testing if a point is inside or outside of the shape.
 For bounding boxes, this is an extremely simple, and fast test so often a hit test of a complex shape will first do a test against the shape's bounding box to quickly eliminate points that are not near the shape at all.
 This is done automatically by built-in ``planar`` shapes where appropriate, but you can employ this strategy yourself if you create your own custom shape classes with ``planar`` primitives.

-``contains_point()`` has special semantics for properly handling shapes that share edges.
+:meth:`~planar.BoundingBox.contains_point()` has special semantics for properly handling shapes that share edges.
 If you have multiple non-overlapping shapes that share edges, the method will return ``True`` for, at most, one shape for any given test point.
 This means that for any single shape, some edge points are considered "inside" the shape, whereas others are not.
 If all edge points were considered "inside", then points along a shared edge would be considered inside both shapes.
 On the other hand, if all edge points were considered "outside" then there would be a gap along the shared edges.
 Since neither of these results is satisfactory, ``planar`` instead ensures that points along the edge belong only to the shape with the coincident edge to the "left" or "below".

 BoundingBox Operations
 ----------------------